Getting to the polls can be hard in Navajo Nation. This woman is leading voters on horseback.

 “It brought back a sense of community,” he said.
 “I saw people driving after us and following us to the polls.
 They were excited and proud.”

-Although Allie Young leads relatively small groups to voting stations, the Ride to the Polls concept has left a mark on Native Americans across the country, she said, adding that she has received countless messages from other members of tribal communities that were inspired by her.
+Although Allie Young leads relatively small groups to voting stations, the Ride to the Polls concept has left a mark on Native Americans across the country, she said, adding that she has received countless messages from other members of tribal communities who were inspired by her.

 “They tell me that after seeing the video, they went out and voted,” said Young.
 “It makes me feel proud that people are inspired by our culture and what we continuously fight for.”